Skip to main content

 Put File Transfer Behind Your Idaptive Access Policy

-Connect Idaptive to Files.com over SAML 2.0 and your team signs in with the login they already have, under the same sign-in rules Idaptive enforces everywhere else.
-New people get access automatically; people who leave lose it automatically.
-And Files.com adds folder-level control and a full record on top.
+Connect Idaptive to Files.com over SAML 2.0.
+Your team signs in with the login they already have, under the same sign-in rules Idaptive enforces everywhere else.
+New people get access automatically.
+People who leave lose it automatically, so no one keeps a way into your files after they go.
+And Files.com adds folder-level control and a full record on top, so you can prove who could reach what when the audit asks.

 IdaptiveFiles.com